 Dr. Helen Chu was featured for her work with the Seattle Flu Study.
 That team began testing samples for COVID-19 in January.
 Chu also was a part of a multisite study of remdesivir, an experimental drug originallly developed to treat Ebola.
 Preliminary results showed that drug is effective in treating severe cases of the coronavirus.

 David Veesler in biochemistry discovered that an antibody in the blood of a person who recovered from SARS 13 years ago can neutralize other coronaviruses, including the one that causes COVID-19.
 This major development, published May 18, was covered across the globe in outlets like the South China Morning Post, Agence France-Presse, and locally.

 On the clinical side, in the thick of the crisis, Geneva Wood, a 90-year-old LifeCare patient nearing death from COVID-19, made a remarkable recovery at Harborview Medical Center.
 Her story, told March 19 by KOMO-TV and in People magazine, was shared 6.5 million times on social media.

 When asked what she would tell the coronavirus if she could, Wood had one word: “Goodbye.”

 Terms of appropriate usage of file downloads

-- News reporters and news organizations may freely republish and distribute videos, still images and audio files produced by UW Medicine and the University of Washington Health Sciences schools (Dentistry, Medicine, Nursing, Pharmacy, Public Health, Social Work).
+- News reporters and news organizations may freely republish and distribute videos, still images and audio files produced by UW Medicine and the University of Washington School of Medicine.

-- Works must be attributed/credited appropriately (for example, “UW Medicine” or “University of Washington School of Pharmacy” – as denoted in the file) and must not be used for commercial purposes.
+- Works must be attributed/credited appropriately (for example, “UW Medicine” – as denoted in the file) and must not be used for commercial purposes.

 - These visual and audio files may not be used to exploit or misrepresent UW Medicine or the University of Washington.